iGardening Logo Large Transparent Background

 Yes, Hedera Glacier is harmful if eaten.
 The plant contains compounds that can irritate the digestive system.
 Always keep it out of reach of children and pets.

-Additionally, its sap may act as an irritant to the skin for some individuals, so wearing gloves when handling is advisable.
+Additionally, its sap may irritate the skin for some individuals, so it is advisable to wear gloves when handling it.

 How Does Hedera Helix Glacier Attach Itself?

 This evergreen climber uses aerial roots to cling to surfaces such as walls and fences.
-These roots are highly effective, allowing the plant to climb without external support.
+These highly effective roots allow the plant to climb without external support.

 • The roots cling securely, even on vertical surfaces.